-Interest Rate in Hong Kong averaged 3.23 percent from 1998 until 2021, reaching an all time high of 8 percent in May of 2000 and a record low of 0.50 percent in December of 2008.
+Interest Rate in Hong Kong averaged 3.10 percent from 1998 until 2022, reaching an all time high of 8.00 percent in May of 2000 and a record low of 0.50 percent in December of 2008.
 This page provides the latest reported value for - Hong Kong Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Hong Kong Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.
+Hong Kong Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Interest Rate in Hong Kong is expected to be 0.86 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Hong Kong to stand at 0.86 in 12 months time.
-In the long-term, the Hong Kong Interest Rate is projected to trend around 0.86 percent in 2022, according to our econometric models.
+Interest Rate in Hong Kong is expected to be 5.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.